xDaryamo/puccini/examples/openstack/README.md

 If you have [Ansible](https://www.ansible.com/) installed and configured then you can run something like this to deploy:

-    puccini-tosca compile examples/openstack/hello-world.yaml | puccini-js exec openstack.generate -o test
+    puccini-tosca compile examples/openstack/hello-world.yaml --exec=openstack.generate --output=playbooks
-    cd test
+    cd playbooks
     ansible-playbook install.yaml

 When run for the first time it will provision keys for your deployment.
-The public and private keys will be under the `keys` directory.
+The public and private keys will be under the `keys` subdirectory.
 Note that the private key cannot be retrieved after creation, so make sure not to lose it!

 You can now use the private key to login to servers, e.g.: